srikanthsammeta/RetailPOC/README.md

 # RetailPOC
 RetailsPOC
-Please run the html file on crome and follow the test case steps to see results expected.
+Please run the html file on crome and follow the test case steps to see results expected in testcaselist file.